Does food affect behaviour?

 It is safe to say that poor nutrition negatively impacts everyone's health.
-However, the specific relationship between nutrition and ADHD is still unclear in terms of the scientific literature.
-While each child with ADHD is unique in their health and symptoms, what can’t be argued with though is the benefits that a nutritious, healthy diet what have on your child’s life.
-It is important to understand that ADHD requires a multi-modality approach and nutrition alone won't be the only factor that you need to consider to support your child, but it is a very big part of the picture and a great place to start.
-Here’s what you need to know about supporting your child’s ADHD through dietary interventions.
+However, the specific relationship between nutrition and hyperactivity is still unclear in terms of the scientific literature.
+While each child is unique in their health and symptoms, what can’t be argued with though is the benefits that a nutritious, healthy diet what have on your child’s life.
+Here’s what you need to know about supporting your child’s hyperactivity through dietary interventions.

 Foods to Avoid